kh296/lightning-xpu/README.md

 ```
 export ZE_FLAT_DEVICE_HIERARCY="COMPOSITE"
 ```
-This maximises the memory of each visible device, setting it to the GPU card RAM of 128 GiB, and may be a better choice for a model that is too large to fit on a single GPU stack.
+This maximises the memory of each visible device, on Dawn setting it to the GPU card RAM of 128 GiB, and may be a better choice for a model that is too large to fit on a single GPU stack.

 For more information about FLAT and COMPOSITE modes, see:
 - [Exposing the device herarchy](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2024-1/exposing-device-hierarchy.html);